Proximyst/Bukkit4Clojure/README.md

  )
 ```
 And register the command like you always would in the plugin.yml.
-All exceptions thrown are catched with no output, thus a nice return statement.
+All exceptions thrown are caught with output, unless they're instance of Return.
 ### Bugs

-Currently we have no bugs which we know of as it hasn't ever been tested, at least for now.
+Currently no bugs are known.

 ## License

 MIT License

-Copyright (c) 2017 Project Coalesce
+Copyright (c) 2017 Mariell Hoversholm

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal